-Gum disease (also known as periodontal disease) is a serious bacterial infection that destroys the attachment fibres and supporting bone that hold your teeth firmly in place.
+Gum disease (periodontal disease) is a serious bacterial infection that destroys the attachment fibres and supporting bone that hold your teeth firmly in place.
 Early signs are red, swollen gums that bleed easily, but are not normally painful.
 This early stage of periodontal disease is called gingivitis.

 Gingivitis can be prevented or reversed by having regular hygiene appointments, supported with efficient teeth cleaning routines at home.
 If gingivitis is left untreated, it can progress to gum disease that can spread to underlying tissue and bone, which can cause one tooth or many teeth to become unstable or even fall out.

-Manoj Tank is skilled in both non-surgical and surgical periodontal therapy in the management of periodontal disease, and is our Specialist in periodontics at Elmsleigh House; Hans-Dieter John is our periodontal and implant surgeon.
+Manoj Tank is our specialist in periodontics, skilled in both non-surgical and surgical management of periodontal (gum) disease; Hans-Dieter John is our periodontal and implant surgeon.
 Together they offer specialist and advanced techniques, including gum grafts, to treat more difficult or advanced gum problems and are familiar with the latest methods of diagnosis and treatment; because of our experience, your dentist may refer you to us for periodontal treatment.

 You will be given a bespoke treatment plan to eliminate the infection around your teeth and under the gums; in advanced cases, surgical treatment may be necessary to gain access to deeper infection.

 Maintenance therapy is vital to stabilise periodontal disease and prevent it from recurring.
-Our periodontist and hygienists will monitor the condition of your gums and give advice on how to effectively remove plaque when you clean your teeth.
+Our periodontal specialist and hygienists will monitor the condition of your gums and give advice on how to effectively keep your teeth and gums clean and healthy.
 Depending on the severity of your disease, you should see us for maintenance therapy every 3-4 months.